 Weeki Wachee Mermaid Shows began in 1947

 Long before Walt Disney cleared a swamp in Orlando, Florida’s original underwater princesses won hearts of Floridians and beyond.

 In 1947, diver and entrepreneur Newton Perry and his bevy of beautiful swimmers welcomed visitors into the innovative underwater theater built into the side of a spring at Weeki Wachee on Florida’s Nature Coast.

 After all the alligator attractions and a sip of sulfur water at the Fountain of Youth, a pack of pretty girls in swimsuits performing aquatic stunts and ballet underwater became a popular draw for years to come.

-Now, Weeki Wachee is celebrating its 75th Anniversary this October with a mermaid reunion and unveiling of 26 individually decorated mermaid statues at Weeki Wachee Springs State Park.
+Now, Weeki Wachee is celebrating its 75th Anniversary with a mermaid reunion and unveiling of 26 individually decorated mermaid statues at Weeki Wachee Springs State Park.

 The juried artists who designed and hand-painted each statue will be on hand at this unveiling to meet and greet the public.
 The 80-lb, 6-foot decorated statues will remain at Weeki Wachee Springs State Park for viewing through the celebration weekend before being transported to their permanent homes.

 Ocala has its horse statues, Lakeland has swans and Crystal River has manatees, The idea for decorating mermaid statues seemed like an obvious choice for Florida’s Adventure Coast- home of its iconic Weeki Wachee mermaids, and a perfect way to showcase artistic talents of the area.